7shi/dante-la-el/Inferno/MT/compare-en.md

 so that I may see the gate of Saint Peter
 </td></tr>
 <tr><td>Bard-2</td><td align="right">134</td><td>
-So that I may see the gate of Saint Peter
+so that I may see the gate of Saint Peter
 </td></tr>
 <tr><td>DeepL</td><td align="right">134</td><td>
 That I may behold the door of Saint Peter